Living Trusts For The Texas Homestead

 (B) that acquires the property in an instrument of title or under a court order that: (i) describes the property with sufficient certainty to identify it and the interest acquired; and (ii) is recorded in the real property records of the county in which the property is located.

-FNMA Requirements for Trusts Eligible to be a Borrower
+FNMA Requirements for Trusts as Borrower

 If a living trust is going to borrow or refinance utilizing a FNMA loan, there are requirements similar to those for a qualifying trust under Texas law.
 Specifically, if the trust is to be the borrower, then the “inter vivos revocable trust must be established by one or more natural persons, solely or jointly.
 The primary beneficiary of the trust must be the individual(s) establishing the trust.
 If the trust is established jointly, there may be more than one primary beneficiary as long as the income or assets of at least one of the individuals establishing the trust will be used to qualify for the mortgage.
 The trustee(s) must include either the individual establishing the trust (or at least one of the individuals, if there are two or more) or an institutional trustee that customarily performs trust functions and is authorized to act as trustee under the laws of the applicable state.
 The trustee(s) must have the power to mortgage the security property for the purpose of securing a loan to the individual (or individuals) who are the borrower(s) under the mortgage or deed of trust note.”
 (See FNMA Selling Guide B2-2-05 which can be found online).

-From Our Case Files: Why You Need a Plan
+From Our Case Files:

 I reside in my mother’s home which was left to me when she passed away a year ago, dying without a will.
 I was my mother’s sole caregiver and moved in with her to take care of her until she died.
 She kept cash in the house and since my car was old I just bought a new truck with it.